beastmodepk/Mobile-app2/README.md

 # Expense Tracker

-This is an app to track one's expenditures.
-So as to visualise and identify all the places where we might be spending too much.
+This is an app made for Mobile App2 class for my school.
+This app is build to keep track one's expenditures.
+It helps visualise the expense using a pie chart and user can also add expense cap.